 BTSC takes five burning questions regarding the 2020 Pittsburgh Steelers and labels them as fact or fiction.

 There’s always so much to talk about when it comes to the Pittsburgh Steelers.
 But the inquiries surrounding the black-and-gold are definitely ever-evolving.
-Especially this week with the Steelers struggling against a two-win Dallas team.
-With the Steelers at 8-0 and facing another two-win team in the form of the Cincinnati Bengals, there are concerns that the clock will soon strike midnight on the Steelers and plenty of questions as well.
+Especially this week with the Steelers losing their second game of the 2020 season and all of their offensive woes that have been plaguing them.
 BTSC tries to answer some of the poignant wonderings ahead of time.
 Take a gander at some bold statements on this and more as we label them as fact or fiction.

 Are we on point?
-Only time will tell because like Stephen King says, “Fiction is the truth inside the lie”.
+Only time will tell.

 Are these statements valid?
 We will soon see.
 What matters most are your opinions on the matter.
 Please state them in the comments below or on our social media.